IU-ACCPA-2023/stella-implementation-assignment/README.md

 ```

 This typically involves running BNFC converter, and compiling the project in the chosen language,
-resulting in an executable `${LANGUAGE}/interpreter` that you can now use to interpret untyped expressions with functions.
+resulting in an executable `${LANGUAGE}/stella-interpreter` that you can now use to type check and interpret programs.

 3. Now, to run the type checker: